khulnasoft/devkit/docs/stargz-estargz.md

 ### Using builtin support (recommended)

 - Requirements
   - Rootless execution requires kernel >= 5.11 or Ubuntu kernel.
-BuildKit >= v0.11 is recommended.
+DevKit >= v0.11 is recommended.

 OCI worker has builtin support for stargz/eStargz.
 You can enable this feature by running `devkitd` with an option `--oci-worker-snapshotter=stargz`.